aerogear/charmil/docs/src/charmil_config.md

       h := config.New()
       ```

-  4. Create an instance of the `File` struct, passing all the required settings for the local config file as fields.
-Once this is done, pass that `File` instance as an argument into the `InitFile` method, in order to link the local config file to the pointer receiver ie. handler.
+  4. Create an instance of the `CfgFile` struct, passing all the required settings for the local config file as fields.
+Once this is done, pass that `CfgFile` instance as an argument into the `InitFile` method, in order to link the local config file to the pointer receiver ie. handler.

       _Example:_

       ```go
-      f = config.File{
+      f = config.CfgFile{
       	Name: "config",
       	Type: "yaml",
       	Path: "./examples/host",